 Blyde River Canyon Facts

-- Its rather distinctive name only further serves to distinguish this geological marvel from others.
-This particular moniker derives from a Dutch expedition that took place during the early portion of the 18th century.
+- This particular moniker derives from those explorers who first encountered it.
+That’s due to a Dutch expedition that took place during the early portion of the 18th century.
 In that language, the word Blyde translates as either happy or glad.

-- Finally, this gorgeous site also serves as the cornerstone of the wonderful Blyde River Canyon Nature Reserve.
+- Impressively, this site also serves as the cornerstone of the Blyde River Canyon Nature Reserve.
 The canyon further serves as home to a wide variety of flora and fauna.
-Rather understandably, the location now constitutes and extremely popular tourist site.
+Quite understandably, the location now constitutes and extremely popular tourist site.

 Blyde River Canyon Physical Description